 Disney’s Grand Floridian Resort & Spa

-The Victorian-style Disney’s Grand Floridian Resort & Spa was the first ever Disney World resort.
+The Victorian-style Disney’s Grand Floridian Resort & Spa is one of the prettiest places to stay on property!
 This resort fills the senses with elegance – from live orchestra music to green clover scents to the most sophisticated dining options in Walt Disney World.
 Even the views of Cinderella’s Castle in Magic Kingdom add another level of classiness.

 The dining options at Disney’s Grand Floridian Resort & Spa uphold the elegant, classy ambiance portrayed by the rest of the resort’s theme.
 For example, Victoria & Albert’s is by far the most sophisticated of any of the Walt Disney World restaurants.
 This five-diamond rated restaurant serves up extravagant internationally-inspired cuisine, including dishes such as maple-glazed Manchester quail and New Zealand langoustines.